Philosophical skepticism

 Philosophical skepticism (UK spelling: scepticism; from Greek σκέψις skepsis, "inquiry") is a family of philosophical views that question the possibility of knowledge.
 It differs from other forms of skepticism in that it even rejects very plausible knowledge claims that belong to basic common sense.
 Philosophical skeptics are often classified into two general categories: Those who deny all possibility of knowledge, and those who advocate for the suspension of judgment due to the inadequacy of evidence.
 This distinction is modeled after the differences between the Academic skeptics and the Pyrrhonian skeptics in ancient Greek philosophy.
-In the latter sense, skepticism is understood as a way of life that helps the practitioner achieve inner peace.
-Some types of philosophical skepticism reject all forms of knowledge while others limit this rejection to certain fields, for example, to knowledge about moral doctrines or about the external world.
+Pyrrhonian skepticism is a practice of suspending judgement, and skepticism in this sense is understood as a way of life that helps the practitioner achieve inner peace.
+Some types of philosophical skepticism reject all forms of knowledge while others limit this rejection to certain fields, for example, knowledge about moral doctrines or about the external world.
 Some theorists criticize philosophical skepticism based on the claim that it is a self-refuting idea since its proponents seem to claim to know that there is no knowledge.
 Other objections focus on its implausibility and distance from regular life.

 Overview

 Philosophical skepticism is a doubtful attitude toward commonly accepted knowledge claims.
-It is an important form of skepticism.
 Skepticism in general is a questioning attitude toward all kinds of knowledge claims.
 In this wide sense, it is quite common in everyday life: many people are ordinary skeptics about parapsychology or about astrology because they doubt the claims made by proponents of these fields.
 But the same people are not skeptical about other knowledge claims like the ones found in regular school books.
 Philosophical skepticism differs from ordinary skepticism in that it even rejects knowledge claims that belong to basic common sense and seem to be very certain.
 For this reason, it is sometimes referred to as radical doubt.
 In some cases, it is even proclaimed that one does not know that "I have two hands" or that "the sun will come out tomorrow".
 In this regard, philosophical skepticism is not a position commonly adopted by regular people in everyday life.
 This denial of knowledge is usually associated with the demand that one should suspend one's beliefs about the doubted proposition.
 This means that one should neither believe nor disbelieve it but keep an open mind without committing oneself one way or the other.
 Philosophical skepticism is often based on the idea that no matter how certain one is about a given belief, one could still be wrong about it.
 From this observation, it is argued that the belief does not amount to knowledge.
 Philosophical skepticism follows from the consideration that this might be the case for most or all beliefs.
 Because of its wide-ranging consequences, it is of central interest to theories of knowledge since it questions their very foundations.